diarmidmackenzie/sdt-condensed/GCT.md

 A 1998 study found that this was indeed true for the attainment of intrinsic goals, but attainment of extrinsic goals provided little enhancement of well-being, suggesting that it is the *content* of goals that matters most in terms of their impact on well-being.

 A subsequent 1999 cross-cultural study looked at the relationship between goal attainment and well-being across groups of Russian and US participants.
 Goal attainment was positively associated with well-being for all types of goal.
-However more detailed analysis revealed that the positive well-being outcomes could be accounted for entirely on the basis of the effects of attainment of intrinsic goals.
+However, more detailed analysis revealed that the positive well-being outcomes could be accounted for entirely on the basis of the effects of attainment of intrinsic goals.
 The net effect of extrinsic goal attainment, once intrinsic goal attainment had been controlled for, was zero.

 An SDT interpretation of these effects is that attainment of intrinsic goals results in satisfaction of basic psychological needs, which enhances well-being.
 Achievement of extrinsic goals would be expected to at least satisfy competence needs, so if the overall effect is zero, this suggests that achieving these goals also comes at a cost in terms of autonomy and/or relatedness.